 A SIP trunk is a series of virtual connections, so there is no need for physical termination of each link (as there is with PRI).
 Using a shared infrastructure requires less hardware; therefore, SIP rates can be cheaper than the prices offered for PRI services.

-As SIP is a newer technology, smaller companies entering the market have fewer non-wage labor costs accumulated from years of operations to deal with – for example, pension fund costs or extensive physical infrastructure.
+As SIP is a newer technology, smaller companies entering the market.
+They have fewer non-wage labor costs that build up from years of operations.
+Although, to deal with – for example, pension fund costs or extensive physical infrastructure.

-Though these vary between providers, many offer landline calls free of charge, in addition to cost-effective rates for dialing mobile and international numbers.
+Although these vary between providers, many offer landline calls free of charge.
+In addition to cost-effective rates for dialing mobile and international numbers.
 Some services even provide mobile apps, allowing cell phone calls to be channeled over the internet as well at almost no cost

 The Cost of Switching to SIP Provider

-Many recent PABX systems can work with either PRI or SIP technology, so there may well be minimal need for hardware changes.
-Businesses organizing office telephone systems also have the option of choosing a hosted PABX in the cloud, which removes the need to buy and maintain telephony or computing hardware on-site.
+Many recent PABX systems can work with either PRI or SIP technology.
+So there may well be minimal need for hardware changes.
+Businesses organizing office telephone systems also have the option of choosing a hosted PABX in the cloud.
+This removes the need to buy and maintain telephony or computing hardware on-site.

 That said, quality of service (QoS) is an area of concern for many businesses that are considering switching to IP-based systems.
 Call quality with ISDN systems is high because it provides a dedicated channel for each call.
 SIP providers, on the other hand, have to ensure that there’s sufficient bandwidth on a shared line in order to ensure QoS for all IP-based telephone connections.